libp2p/specs/pubsub/gossipsub/README.md

    requesting peer.

-When the router publishes a message that originates from the router itself (at the applicaiton layer), then it proceeds similar to the payload reaction:
+When the router publishes a message that originates from the router itself (at the application layer), then it proceeds similar to the payload reaction:
 - it forwards the message to every peer in `peers.floodsub[topic]`.
 - if it is subscribed to the topic, then it must have a set of peers in `mesh[topic]`, to which the message is forwarded.